Thereza Bazar: Solo career

 Bazar released one solo studio album in 1985 called The Big Kiss, which she co-wrote.
 It was produced by Arif Mardin and featured the singles "The Big Kiss" and "Too Much in Love".
-The album reportedly cost half a million pounds to produce and generated media attention, but according to Bazar, the album's circulation was poor due to a mix-up at the record company, with the album unavailable at the time of its advertised release.
-Today Bazar mentions the incident as the most upsetting of her career, but she has high regard for the album, saying it had "a strong pedigree".
+The album reportedly cost half a million pounds to produce and generated media attention, but according to Bazar, the album's circulation was poor due to a mix-up at the record company, with the album allegedly unavailable at the time of its advertised release.
+The title track single peaked at no. 84 in June 1985, but the album and subsequent singles failed to chart.
+Today, Bazar considers the album's failure as the most upsetting thing of her career, but she has high regard for the album, saying it had "a strong pedigree".

 The same year, she recorded the theme song for the US film, Gotcha!.
 This was released as a single in the US.

-In 2012, Bazar formed the new pop concept TnA Project.
-A single, "Hold Me on the Dance Floor", was recorded, with Bazar on lead vocals.
-The record was released in May 2012.
+In 2012, with Alan Connor, she jointly formed the electro/ Eelectronic/house band TnA Project.
+They released a single, "Hold Me on the Dance Floor", in May 2012, with Bazar on lead vocals.

-On 20 November 2019, Bazar played her first solo live show in London, singing songs from Guys 'n' Dolls through to Dollar.
+On 20 November 2019, Bazar played a solo live show at 229 The Venue, London; singing songs from Guys 'n' Dolls through to Dollar.

 Personal life

-Bazar lived in Sydney, Australia throughout the 1990s and much of the 2000s before returning to England.
-She was married during the 1990s, but divorced in the mid-2000s.
+Bazar lived in Sydney, Australia throughout the 1990s and much of the 2000s before returning to England, although she now resides in Sydney.
+Australia.
+She was married during the 1990s, and divorced in the mid-2000s.